-I post every Wednesday and update my nerd words on Fridays.
+I post new material here every Wednesday.
 On Mondays I post on the LitWeekLA website (which you should totally check out if you live in SoCal).
 You can sign up for my newsletter to get posts sent direct to your inbox.

 What is LitWeekLA all about?

 The LitWeekLA (previously the LitLifeLA) update started in 2016 as a page on this website to help promote all things literary happening in Los Angles.
 As it grew, I decided it needed a dedicated site.
 So in 2018 I created LitWeekLA.com.
 You can also follow it as a hashtag on Twitter (#LitWeekLA).
 I invite anyone to use the hashtag to promote literary events in and around Los Angeles and to email me if they have an event they would like help promoting.

 It’s a Spanish name, with the emphasis on the first syllable.
 Start with DAH (like a Russian in the affirmative), then just slip the rest in like an after thought: v-la.
 DAH-v-la.